sam-was-here/PUMBA-Keyboard/README.md

 PUMBA stands for PS2 to USB Macro Board Adapter.

-**WARNING**: The code is mostly complete, but there is still a lot of work needed for documentation.
-There are many spelling and grammar mistakes, and additional content needs to be added to the repository.

 ## Description

 PUMBA-Keyboard is an Arduino project that converts a PS2 keyboard into a USB keyboard with additional features.
 It includes a built-in calculator and the ability to create and playback macros.
 The board also has a small display for showing different information.